hax4lolz/Lightspeed_PO_Converter/README.md

 # Halcyon PO Converter

-Analysis Sticker is a program to be run within a scuba fill station to track and print breathing air analysis stickers for labeling scuba cylinders.
+This program is intended to take a purchase order exported from LightSpeed POS and convert it into the correct format to send to Halcyon, a vendor of Extreme-Exposure.

 ## Requirements